dd9jn/rfc4880bis/crypto-refresh.md

   This makes OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
   Hashing the salt first means that there is no attacker controlled hashed prefix.
   An example of this kind of attack is described in the paper SHA-1 Is A Shambles (see {{SHAMBLES}}), which leverages a chosen prefix collision attack against SHA-1.

+## Risks of a Quick Check Oracle {#quick-check-oracle}

+In winter 2005, Serge Mister and Robert Zuccherato from Entrust released a paper describing a way that the "quick check" in OpenPGP CFB mode can be used with a random oracle to decrypt two octets of every cipher block {{MZ05}}.
+They recommend as prevention not using the quick check at all.

+Many implementers have taken this advice to heart for any data that is symmetrically encrypted and for which the session key is public-key encrypted.
+In this case, the quick check is not needed as the public-key encryption of the session key should guarantee that it is the right session key.
+In other cases, the implementation should use the quick check with care.

+On the one hand, there is a danger to using it if there is a random oracle that can leak information to an attacker.
+In plainer language, there is a danger to using the quick check if timing information about the check can be exposed to an attacker, particularly via an automated service that allows rapidly repeated queries.

+On the other hand, it is inconvenient to the user to be informed that they typed in the wrong passphrase only after a petabyte of data is decrypted.
+There are many cases in cryptographic engineering where the implementer must use care and wisdom, and this is one.

 ## Avoiding Leaks From PKCS#1 Errors {#pkcs1-errors}